preetparmar/Data-Visualization/Executive Sales Report/README.md

 - Overlay for a visual
   - The MoM visual only works when you have selected a single month from the given slicer
   - Added an overlay which is only visible when the above condition isn't met
+- Some of the DAX used
+  - CALCULATE
+  - PREVIOUSMONTH
+  - SWITCH
+  - ISFILTERED
+  - SELECTEDVALUE
+  - ISBLANK
+- Also used Grouping for different metrics